chrisstef/polyplace/README.md

 #### Mint

 The user must input a name, description and upload a file (image) to mint his own NFT.
-Once minted, a representation of this NFT will be displayed in the marketplace and initially it will be owned by its creator.
+Once minted, a representation of this NFT will be displayed in the marketplace and it will be owned by its creator.
 This is open for everyone, meaning everyone can participate in this NFT creation within this platform.

 #### Buy NFT